Hidden-Histories/Public-Resources/documentation/ARpoiseGlossary.md

 - SLAM **only** run on newer iOS and Android devices, as they use Apple's ARKit and Google Android's ARCore technologies.
   - For iPhones, it works on the iPhone SE or iPhone **6s** (NOT on iPhone 6) and higher.
 See [ARKit supporting iOS devices](https://developer.apple.com/library/archive/documentation/DeviceInformation/Reference/iOSDeviceCompatibility/DeviceCompatibilityMatrix/DeviceCompatibilityMatrix.html).
   - For Android, it is harder to say, please see [ARCore supporting Android devices](https://developers.google.com/ar/discover/supported-devices).
 In general, a device needs at least Android version 7.0, see [Android Versions](https://source.android.com/setup/start/build-numbers).

+.

+## Unity (Unity3D Editor)
+Unity is one of the main programs used today to develop computer games, virtual reality and augmented reality.
+In the ARpoise platform, we use Unity to put together the assets we need for a specific AR experience or layer.
+These are exported into an asset bundle, which you then upload and link to your porPOIse account in order to create your layer.

+.

+## Unity Hub
+Unity is constantly updating its Editor, but does not maintain very good backward compatibility between browser versions.
+If you have more than one version on your PC, and open your Unity project in the wrong one, is might not work anymore!
+The Hub helps you keep track of which version you download, and if you have multiple versions, shows you which version will be used to open each project.
+Currently we are using Unity3D Editor Version 2018.3.14.

+.